DistrictDataLabs/yellowbrick/docs/index.rst

 Yellowbrick is a welcoming, inclusive project in the tradition of Matplotlib and Scikit-Learn.
 Similar to those projects, we follow the `Python Software Foundation Code of Conduct <http://www.python.org/psf/codeofconduct/>`_.
 Please don't hesitate to reach out to us for help or if you have any contributions or bugs to report!

 The primary way to ask for help with Yellowbrick is to post on our `Google Groups Listserv <https://groups.google.com/forum/#!forum/yellowbrick>`_.
 This is an email list/forum that members of the community can join and respond to each other; you should be able to receive the quickest response here.
 Please also consider joining the group so you can respond to questions!
 You can also ask questions on `Stack Overflow <http://stackoverflow.com/questions/tagged/yellowbrick>`_ and tag them with "yellowbrick".
 Or you can add issues on GitHub.
-You can also tweet or direct message us on Twitter `@DistrictDataLab <https://twitter.com/districtdatalab>`_.
+You can also tweet or direct message us on Twitter `@scikit_yb <https://twitter.com/scikit_yb>`_.

 Open Source
 -----------